williamsnell/ws_content/content/posts/entropy/index.md

 observation varies depending on the message was generated according to the statistics of one probability distribution, *p*, or a different one, *q*.

 In our lottery example from earlier, observing a 1 carries a lot of information.
-But if I was secretly sending you a 0 every time the number was odd, and a 1 every time it was even, the information content of that "1" message would be lower.
-The KL-Divergence quantifies this difference, averaged (using \(p\)) across the whole distribution.
+But if instead we had agreed that I would send you a 0 every time the winning number was odd, and a 1 every time it was even, the information content of that "1" message would be lower.
+KL-divergence quantifies this difference, averaged (using \(p\)) across the whole distribution.

 ### Why is KL-Divergence an Improvement?